You are currently viewing Singye Dzong, the Mystical Lion Fortress of Guru Rinpoche

 There are eight sacred Dzongs.
 They are Singye Dzong, Gawa Dzong, Rinchen Dzong, Tsemo Dzong, Dulwa Dzong, Namkha Dzong, Drakri Dzong, and Pema Dzong.
 Singye Dzong and Gawa Dzong are the two main fortresses.

-All these Dzongs are in the form of rocks said to be transformed and embedded by Guru Rinpoche.
-Though they are not real Dzongs in the present era, it is said that the stones will open up and become Dzongs when prophecy befalls.
+All these Dzongs are in the form of rocks transformed and embedded by Guru Rinpoche.
+Though they are not real Dzongs, it is believed that the rocks will open up and become Dzongs when prophecy befalls.
 The eight Dzongs in the form of rocks are believed to be the eight manifestations of Guru Rinpoche.
 There is a Duethroe, a cremation ground in each Dzong.
-It is believed that laying on the ground and performing an artificial cremation ceremony will receive Wangku from Guru Rinpoche.
+It is believed that laying on these ground and performing an artificial cremation ceremony will receive Wangku from Guru Rinpoche.

 Singye Dzong Monastery

-There is a monastery built near the Singye Dzong.
-Phurpa Terma is the most important relic of Singye Dzong.
-Many treasures discovered by Guru Rinpoche himself from the Singye Dzong Lake can be seen in the monastery.
-It is believed that Guru Rinpoche revealed five Phups (religious daggers) from the lake after conquering the lake demon (lake deity).
-The daggers discovered by Guru Rinpoche are still viewed as the main relics of Singye Dzong.
+Singye Dzong has a monastery.
+Phurpa Terma is the main relic of Singye Dzong Lhakhang.
+The monastery also houses several treasures discovered by Guru Rinpoche from the Singye Dzong Lake.
+Guru Rinpoche revealed five Phups (religious daggers) from the lake after conquering the lake deity.

 Currently, the area has a mediation center that accommodates 12 monks in a three-year retreat, and two main monasteries are Gawa Dzong and Singye Dzong.